fleschutz/PowerShell/Docs/list-emojis.md

-## list-emojis.ps1 - Lists the Emojis of Unicode 13.0
+## list-emojis.ps1 - Lists available Emojis

-This script lists the emojis of Unicode 13.0 sorted by category.
+This PowerShell script lists the emojis of Unicode 13.0 sorted by category.

 ## Parameters
 ```powershell